strimzi/proposals/046-analyse-broker-metrics-before-rolling-kafka.md

 After the operator gets updated with the KafkaRoller change, it will expect the KafkaAgent endpoint to be present.
 However, the KafkaAgent may not have been updated yet.

 To maintain backwards compatibility, use the new logic that handles log recovery only if KafkaRoller is able to successfully connect to the KafkaAgent endpoint.
-If the KafkaAgent endpoint is not available yet or the agent is not running, the current logic of restarting the broker after a timeout period should be used.
+If the KafkaAgent endpoint is not responsive, continue with the current behaviour.
 This ensures compatibility with previous versions.
-Additionally, in the case that the KafkaAgent API is available but the agent is stuck or not running for some reason, the current logic's force restart of the broker may help recover the agent.
+Additionally, in the case that the KafkaAgent API is present, but the agent is stuck or not running due to some reason, then continuing with the current behaviour which may force restart the broker after a timeout could help recovering the agent.

 ## Rejected alternatives